 This was a very special dinner.
-A couple of days ago my husband opened a bottle of 1987 Chateau Margaux (red Bordeaux wine) for a wine testing, and we had to drink it last night because the bottle was already open.
-This wine was bottled when I was 9 years old.
-Where does the time go?
-I feel old.
-Well, we don’t drink wine like that every day, and special wine requires something special for dinner.
-So, I sort of had to do backward wine pairing, choosing the right dinner to go with this particular wine.
+A couple of days ago my husband opened a really good bottle of red Bordeaux wine, and we had to have filet mignon steak with it.
 There aren’t many main courses out there that go with a fine red Bordeaux better then prime steak.
-I had a couple of filet mignon steaks in the freezer for a while (a story similar to rack of lamb in my freezer) – a perfect choice of meat for a fine bottle of wine.
+I had a couple of filet mignon steaks in the freezer for a while ( a story similar to Pistachio Crusted Rack of Lamb) – a perfect choice of meat for a fine bottle of wine.
 We actually don’t eat much red meat in our family, but when we do, it’s better be really high quality.

-I also like to prepare steak “the French way” – with a nice, rich, creamy sauce on the side.
-I happened to have a whole bunch of different kinds of mushrooms that my husband picked up at the Asian market (they have the largest mushroom selection in Phoenix).
-So, a creamy mushroom and wine based sauce sounded really good to accompany the steak!
-I love to stew various types of mushrooms in wine and discover different flavors for each mushroom type.
-This time, I had oyster and abalone mushrooms.
+I also had abalone mushrooms.
 Abalone mushrooms have earthy, meaty flavor, and that flavor goes really well with steak.
 You can find abalone mushrooms at any large Asian market.
 They look differently than most mushrooms: they have very large stems.
 I had 2 of those, and that would be plenty for 3 servings.
+I sliced them up and roasted in the skillet with olive oil and salt and pepper, and that was our side dish.
 When sliced and roasted, abalone mushrooms look like potatoes, – you can see for yourself on my photos.

 How to cook abalone mushrooms: